List of Major League Baseball no-hitters: Nine-inning no-hitters broken up in extra innings

 MLB previously recognized no-hitters when the only hits allowed occurred in extra innings, until the rules were tightened in 1991.
+They are still recognized by the Hall of Fame Museum in Cooperstown, NY and certain record books that are not directly affiliated with Major League Baseball.
 Names listed in bold signify the pitcher was pitching a perfect game through nine innings.